pulumi/pulumi/docs/mupack.md

 ### Classes

 New named `class` types can be created by composing primitives and other `class` types.
-Classes are capable of representing an array of constructs, from data-only, to pure interfaces, and everything in between.
+Classes are capable of representing a multitude of constructs, from data-only, to pure interfaces, and everything in between.

 Because Mu's primitive type system is restricted to JSON-like types, all instances can be serialized as [JSON]( https://tools.ietf.org/html/rfc7159), ensuring interoperability with languages and Internet protocols.
 There may be additional constraints placed on classes to enforce contracts, but this does not alter their runtime representation.